 This is fine when you’re having a long conversation with someone, but it’s not so great if you are doing a general shout out, bigging up a brand, or talking about something you want the whole world to see.

 Stick to 120 characters too rather than 140 if you can – it makes it easier for people to retweet you.

 If all of this sounds like way too much faff, find a programme that will do it for you.
-There are loads of them, but I use Justunfollow.
+There are loads of them, but I use one called Crowdfire, (formerly known as Justunfollow.)
 It has loads of cool features, including giving you a list of people who aren’t following you back so you can unfollow them if you want to, an option to view followers from other similar accounts for ideas for people to follow and a facility that lets you find and dump your inactive followers.

 And that’s it!
 It’s not rocket science, so why not give it a go?